kollaaj/M6_G1-Nextjs-Personal_Library/README.md

 # Module 6 React Framework

-I made an application using the React Framework Next.js, connected it to the CMS Strapi and deployd it in the cloud platform Vercel.
+I made an application using the React Framework Next.js, connected it to the CMS Strapi and deployed it in the cloud platform Vercel.

-Link to the git repository for the strapi backend
+Link to the git repository for the Strapi backend
 > [Module 6 Strapi Library backend](https://github.com/kollaaj/Module_6_Strapi_Library_backend)

 ## My (not so) Private library
-I decided to make a private library where a user could search for books via the google books api and add them to his private collection.
+I decided to make a private library where a user could search for books via the Google books API and add them to his private collection.

 There are three collection types to store the books in:
 - want to read